Peony: Cultivation

 Ancient Chinese texts mention the peony was used for flavoring food.
 Peonies have been used and cultivated in China since early history.
 Ornamental cultivars were created from plants cultivated for medicine in China as of the sixth and seventh century.
 Peonies became particularly popular during the Tang dynasty, when they were grown in the imperial gardens.
 In the tenth century the cultivation of peonies spread through China, and the seat of the Song dynasty, Luoyang, was the centre for its cultivation, a position it still holds today.

 A second centre for peony cultivation developed during the Qing dynasty in Cáozhōu, now known as He Ze.
 Both cities still host annual peony exhibitions and state-funded peony research facilities.
 Before the tenth century, P. lactiflora was introduced in Japan, and over time many varieties were developed both by self fertilisation and crossbreeding, particularly during the eighteenth to twentieth centuries (middle Edo to early Shōwa periods).
 During the 1940s Toichi Itoh succeeded in crossing tree peonies and herbaceous peonies and so created a new class of so-called intersectional hybrids.
 Although P. officinalis and its cultivars were grown in Europe from the fifteenth century on, originally also for medicinal purposes, intensive breeding started only in the nineteenth century when P. lactiflora was introduced from its native China to Europe.
 The tree peony was introduced in Europe and planted in Kew Gardens in 1789.
 The main centre of peony breeding in Europe has been in the United Kingdom, and particularly France.
 Here, breeders like Victor Lemoine and François Félix Crousse selected many new varieties, mainly with P. lactiflora, such as "Avant Garde" and "Le Printemps".
 The Netherlands is the largest peony cut flower producing country with about 50 million stems each year, with "Sarah Bernhardt" dominating the sales with over 20 million stems.
 An emerging source of peonies in mid to late summer is the Alaskan market.
 Unique growing conditions due to long hours of sunlight create availability from Alaska when other sources have completed harvest.

 Plant growth habits

+While the peony takes several years to re-establish itself when moved, it blooms annually for decades once it has done so.